awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-buckets.rst

 Build a :aws-java-class:`CreateBucketRequest <services/sqs/model/CreateBucketRequest>`
 and provide a bucket name.
 Pass it to the |s3client|
 :methodname:`createBucket` method.
-Use the |s3client| to do additional operations.
+Use the |s3client| to do additional operations such as listing or deleting buckets as shown in later examples.

 **Imports**